General information for students arriving at Princeton University

 Regular COVID Testing After Arrival

-As of July 6, 2021, all fully vaccinated matriculating graduate and undergraduate students will be tested for COVID once weekly and students not yet fully vaccinated or who have received an exemption will test twice weekly.
+As of February 8, 2022, all students, graduate and undergraduate, are required to test once weekly, unless they have received an official 90 day testing exemption due to already testing positive for COVID.
 The University may, at its discretion, adjust testing frequency in response to public health conditions on campus or in the local area.

 Travel-related quarantine will not be required, with the exception of unvaccinated students arriving from international locations.
 If you are unvaccinated and arriving from an international location, you will need to complete the COVID Risk Assessment Form 3-7 business days before you return to campus so that Global and Community Health at UHS can advise you whether travel-related quarantine is required.